NjabyK/InteriorRelated/reequirements.md

 2. **Product Display**

    * Fetch products from Shopify’s **Storefront API (GraphQL)**
-   * Display products in custom layouts and via **clickable image maps**
+   * Display products in spofiy shop via **clickable image maps**

-     * Each image can have absolute-positioned regions linking to specific products
+     * Each image should have absolute-positioned regions linking to specific products

 3. **Cart Functionality**